pawamoy/markdown-exec/docs/insiders/index.md

 ### Compatibility

-*We're building an open source project and want to allow outside collaborators to use Markdown Exec locally without having access to Insiders.
+> We're building an open source project and want to allow outside collaborators to use *Markdown Exec* locally without having access to Insiders.
-Is this still possible?*
+Is this still possible?

 Yes.
-Insiders is compatible with Markdown Exec.
+Insiders is compatible with *Markdown Exec*.
 Almost all new features and configuration options are either backward-compatible or implemented behind feature flags.
 Most Insiders features enhance the overall experience, though while these features add value for the users of your project, they